 We believe that a child should normally take on a positive role in the school.
 If however the child does not respond, there are a series of sanctions that can be used.
 An effective sanction is one that most often stops or discourages careless/poor work or behaviour.
-Class teachers adapt sanctions depending on the child's SEND needs.
+Class teachers should use a range of appropriate strategies when dealing with children who have SEND.